 Our guesthouse on Koh Chang

-The good news is that whilst the old wooden guesthouse has gone, something new has replaced it.
+The good news is that whilst the old wooden guesthouse has gone, we have replaced it a more modern and more comfortable Baan Rim Nam version 2.0

 “Run by some of the most helpful people on Koh Chang, this converted fisherman’s house turned guesthouse teeters over the river in the mangroves.
 Free kayaks let you explore up river or down to the beach (under 5 minutes) and offshore islands.
 Rooms are spotless and the estuary keeps the whole place relatively cool.”
 Lonely Planet Thailand’s Islands & Beaches